-Continuing our blog series, "Powerful Reading," our team of energy consultants will be sharing some of their favorite books.
+Continuing our blog series, “Powerful Reading,” our team of energy trading consultants at MidDel Consulting will be sharing some of their favorite books.

 Customer Service is the art of meeting the needs of your customers.
 All customers have needs, and meeting those needs is at the heart of customer service.
 This sounds simple, yet so many businesses struggle with customer service because they don’t see the opportunities that present themselves.